ShaggyTech/nhtsa-api-wrapper/apps/documentation/src/typedoc/modules/api_endpoints_DecodeVinValues.md

 Ƭ **DecodeVinValuesResults**: `Object`

-Objects returned in the NhtsaResponse 'Results' array of DecodeVinValues endpoint
+Single object found in the `Results` array of `DecodeVinValues` endpoint response.

-**`Alias`**

-DecodeVinValuesResults

 #### Type declaration